Rowno/roland.codes/app/about/index.md

 Me
 --
  * Front End / Node.js web developer.
  * Front End Web Developer on the [Xero][] Marketing team in Wellington, New Zealand.
  * Linux (Ubuntu) user.
  * New web technology hacker/experimenter.
  * Gamer.

 Website
 -------
-This is a static website generated using [Jekyll][] and is hosted on my [Linode][] VPS.
+This is a static website generated using [Jekyll][] and is hosted on my [DigitalOcean][] VPS.
 All of the website's source code and content is available at [GitHub][], including the comments which are hosted using [repurposed GitHub issues][issues] (pull requests are welcome).
 For more information about what powers this website, have a look at the [humans.txt][].

 Contact
 -------